sburtner/sburtner.github.io/about.md

 ### Research & teaching philosophy

-My research is very interdisciplinary, and collaboration is a key tenet of my research philosophy.
+I have always been engaged by interdisciplinary projects, and I try to draw from different fields when exploring theoretical and analytical frames.

-I want to make room for the "acadmeic", the "stakeholder", and the "amateur" in my work.
+Collaboration is a key tenet of my research & teaching philosophy.
+I want to make room for the "academic", the "stakeholder", and the "amateur" in my work.
 I strongly belive in shared interpretation and the coproduction of knowledge.
-We are all teachers, and we are all students.

 I love meeting and talking to new people, so in that spirit, I attempt to make my work public as an invitation to hear from and work with...
 YOU!